 Legendary mountain tent for Australia / New Zealand.
 I have been camping, hiking, XC skiing, and mountaineering for 40 (+) years and have owned many (many) tents.
 Winter experience covers most of the Australian alps, Antarctica, NZ, Patagonia, and a very cold German winter.
 This is the only 4-season tent I have ever owned, and I suspect that it will last me the next 20 years.
 The Macpac Olympus is a very popular / highly regarded tent, particularly in Australia / NZ.
-Macpac was originally a NZ… Full review
+Macpac is a proud Kiwi company… Full review

 Used a roughly 12- or 14-year-old Minaret tent last year when crossing the Pyrenees from the Atlantic to the Mediterranean (the High Route, not the GR10).
 So for seven weeks two men (from New Zealand) slept in it nearly every night.
 We solved the small vestibule problem by leaving one pack outside at night with a pack cover on it.
 We set off in 36 degrees Celsius and hit minus 6 at the base of Pic Carlit.
 We had rain, heat, cold, and wind.
 The Minaret handled it all with aplomb.
 Quick to erect and… Full review

 I personally think any Macpac backpack is a good pack.
 Expect a heavy pack but also expect a durable tough rugged made for NZ pack.
 I tramped some serious trails and my Cascades new and old have held up extremely well.
 This well made pack is in Macpac's classic pack range.
 I have one of these from 1992 and it's been repaired over the years but is still a great pack to use.
 I recently acquired a new Macpac Cascade and I was interested to see how it preformed compared to my old one.
 And it didn't… Full review